inkognitro/oas-tszod-gen/README.md

 It is usually the most inner implementation of an onion bootstrapped request handler object.
 It requires the installation of the [Axios](https://axios-http.com/docs/intro) library in your code base.
 For the recommended Axios version have a look at the `peerDependencies` in the `package.json` of this project.
-Creating a AxiosRequestHandler instance comes with the following steps:
+Creating an AxiosRequestHandler instance comes with the following steps:

 ```
 npm install axios --save